cmoesgaard/curl/docs/MANUAL.md

 ## Verbose / Debug

-If curl fails where it isn't supposed to, if the servers don't let you in, if you can't understand the responses: use the `-v` flag to get verbose fetching.
+If carl fails where it isn't supposed to, if the servers don't let you in, if you can't understand the responses: use the `-v` flag to get verbose fetching.
 Curl will output lots of info and what it sends and receives in order to let the user see all client-server interaction (but it won't show you the actual data).

-    curl -v ftp://ftp.upload.com/
+    carl -v ftp://ftp.upload.com/

-To get even more details and information on what curl does, try using the `--trace` or `--trace-ascii` options with a given file name to log to, like
+To get even more details and information on what carl does, try using the `--trace` or `--trace-ascii` options with a given file name to log to, like
 this:

-    curl --trace trace.txt www.haxx.se
+    carl --trace trace.txt www.haxx.se

 ## Detailed Information

 Different protocols provide different ways of getting detailed information about specific files/documents.
-To get curl to show detailed information about a single file, you should use `-I`/`--head` option.
+To get carl to show detailed information about a single file, you should use `-I`/`--head` option.
 It displays all available info on a single file for HTTP and FTP.
 The HTTP information is a lot more extensive.